You-Dont-Know-JS-ES/You-Dont-Know-JS/scope & closures/ch1.md

 Digamos, por el bien de la simplicidad, que cualquier trozo de JavaScript que es compilado (usualmente *justo* antes!) es ejecutado.
 Entonces, el compilador JS va a tomar el programa `var a = 2;` lo compila *primero*, y luego está preparado para ejecutarlo, usualmente justo al siguiente instante.

-## Entendiendo el Scope
+## Entendiendo el Alcance

-La manera en la que abordaremos el aprendizaje sobre el *scope* será pensando sus procesos en términos de una conversación.
+La manera en la que abordaremos el aprendizaje sobre el *alcance* será pensando sus procesos en términos de una conversación.
 Pero, ¿*Quién* está teniendo esta conversación?

 ### El elenco

+Conozcamos al conjunto de personajes que interactúan para procesar el programa `var a = 2;`, así podemos entender sus conversaciones, las cuales escucharemos en un momento:

-Let's meet the cast of characters that interact to process the program `var a = 2;`, so we understand their conversations that we'll listen in on shortly:
+((Let's meet the cast of characters that interact to process the program `var a = 2;`, so we understand their conversations that we'll listen in on shortly:))

+1. *Motor*: Responable de la compilación de comienzo a final y la ejecución de nuestro programa en JavaScript.
-1. *Engine*: responsible for start-to-finish compilation and execution of our JavaScript program.
+(*Engine*: responsible for start-to-finish compilation and execution of our JavaScript program.)

+2. *Compilador*: Uno de los amigos del *Motr*; Maneja todo el trabajo sucio del análisis sintáctico y generación de código (véase la sección anterior).
-2. *Compiler*: one of *Engine*'s friends; handles all the dirty work of parsing and code-generation (see previous section).
+(*Compiler*: one of *Engine*'s friends; handles all the dirty work of parsing and code-generation (see previous section).)

+3. *Alcance*: Otro amigo del *Motor*; recolecta y mantiene una lista de búsqueda de todos los identificadores (variables) definidos, y aplica un set de reglas estricto de como se accede a estos por el código en ejecución.

-3. *Scope*: another friend of *Engine*; collects and maintains a look-up list of all the declared identifiers (variables), and enforces a strict set of rules as to how these are accessible to currently executing code.
+(*Scope*: another friend of *Engine*; collects and maintains a look-up list of all the declared identifiers (variables), and enforces a strict set of rules as to how these are accessible to currently executing code.)

+Para que usted *comprenda completamente* como funciona JavaScript, usted necesita empezar a pensar como el *Motor* (y compañía) piensa, preguntar las preguntas que hacen y responderlas de la misma manera.

-For you to *fully understand* how JavaScript works, you need to begin to *think* like *Engine* (and friends) think, ask the questions they ask, and answer those questions the same.
+(For you to *fully understand* how JavaScript works, you need to begin to *think* like *Engine* (and friends) think, ask the questions they ask, and answer those questions the same.)

-### Back & Forth
+### Ida Y Vuelo (Back & Forth)

+Cuando usted ve el programa `var a = 2;`, usted muy probablemente lo pensará como una sola instrucción.
+Sin embargo asi no es como nuestro nuevo amigo *Motor* lo ve.
+De hecho, *Motor* ve 2 instrucciones distintas, una de la cual *Compilador* se encargará en tiempo de compilación y otra que *Motor* va a manejar durante tiempo de ejecución.

-When you see the program `var a = 2;`, you most likely think of that as one statement.
+(When you see the program `var a = 2;`, you most likely think of that as one statement.
 But that's not how our new friend *Engine* sees it.
-In fact, *Engine* sees two distinct statements, one which *Compiler* will handle during compilation, and one which *Engine* will handle during execution.
+In fact, *Engine* sees two distinct statements, one which *Compiler* will handle during compilation, and one which *Engine* will handle during execution.)

+Entonces, desconpongamos como *Motor* y compañía se aproximan al programa `var a = 2;`.

-So, let's break down how *Engine* and friends will approach the program `var a = 2;`.
+(So, let's break down how *Engine* and friends will approach the program `var a = 2;`.)

 The first thing *Compiler* will do with this program is perform lexing to break it down into tokens, which it will then parse into a tree.
 But when *Compiler* gets to code-generation, it will treat this program somewhat differently than perhaps assumed.